mfacton/board-6190/README.md

-# board-6190
+# pcb-6190
-6.190 Breadboard PCB Replacement
+PCB to replace sus breadboards in 6.190 MIT class - programming in c and assembly